 How Does Sole Custody Differ from Joint Custody?

 Joint custody refers to a joint parent agreement, which is an order that will define both the responsibilities and rights of each parent in regard to the child’s general well-being.
 This includes decisions affecting education, health, and religion.
 These orders will typically include stipulations allowing for periodic review should the need arise and should also include a protocol for settling disputes between any parties involved.
-Joint custody doesn’t specifically entail equal parenting time but does typically entail equal rights in regards to parental decision making.
+Joint custody doesn’t specifically entail equal visitation time but does typically entail equal parental rights.

 Can a Child Decide Custody Themselves?